ThatAlexBoyd/AStar/README.md

 # A* Pathing-finding
 My first implemntation of A* path-finding inside the Unity Game engine.
 Due to the way I implemented the interface for interacting with the path the calculations can appear slow.
-However, most of the performance hits are on egnerting visual cubes/nodes to show the pathing.
+However, most of the performance hits are on generating visual cubes/nodes to show the pathing.